Welcome to the SAFe® Glossary

 The Scaled Agile Framework (SAFe®) is an online, freely accessible knowledge database with proven, integrated patterns for implementing lean agile development.
 It provides comprehensive guidance for work at portfolio, large solution, program and team levels.

 We are the first-mover with the Scaled Agile Framework (SAFe®) in the German-speaking market.
 We implemented both the first Agile Release Train and the first SAFe® transformation, along with having the first certified SPC, SPCT, RTE and, since 2018, the first German SAFe® Fellow.
-KEGON now has 5 SPCTs (SAFe® Practice Consultant Trainer) and one SPCT Candidate.
+KEGON now has 2 SAFe® Fellows, 7 SPCTs (SAFe® Practice Consultant Trainer) and 2 SPCT Candidates.

 Click here for more information on the Scaled Agile Framework (SAFe®) and here for our SAFe® trainings.